vaido-world/C-Language/Tiny C compiler/[Windows API] WinAPI Win32/winuser_WM_SETTINGCHANGE/README.md

 Tiny C Compiler has been Appended to the PATH variable using Registry.
 (HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Environment Path)

-`where *.*`  can be used to list available programs in the Command Prompt.

 Environment Variables have been reloaded.